yegor256/blog/_posts/2014/dec/2014-12-09-immutable-object-state-and-behavior.md

 an array of bytes as a mutable data structure inside an immutable object.
 It's a surrogate solution that conceptually resembles the `Memory` class but is much more primitive.

+{% quote A good object is an immutable animator of mutable data %}

 **Avoid In-Memory Data**.
 Try to avoid in-memory data as much as possible.
 In some domains, it is